 From the outset New Zealand adopted a welcoming attitude towards Jews.
 There may have been some prejudice initially, but in contrast to the United Kingdom, Jews faced no political or civil disadvantages or discrimination.
 They were able to take a full part in the civic life of the colony.
 As with most 19th-century migrants to New Zealand, most of the Jewish immigrants arrived either directly from the United Kingdom or Australia.

-During the 19th century, synagogues were established in the main centres of European settlement, including Dunedin, Christchurch, Wellington and Auckland, as well as in Hokitika, Nelson and Hastings.
+During the 19th century, synagogues were established in the main centres of European settlement, including Dunedin, Christchurch, Wellington and Auckland, as well as in Hokitika, Nelson and Timaru.
+A range of buildings were used, from existing stores and houses to purpose-built synagogues.

 Business and politics